vasilvv/tls-cross-sni-resumption/draft-ietf-tls-cross-sni-resumption.md

 4.6.1.
 Notably, it still relies on the client ensuring that the server certificate is valid for the new SNI at the time of session resumption.

-If a client certificate has been associated with the session, the client MUST use the same policy on whether to present said certificate to the server as if it were a new TLS session.
+Cross-domain resumption implies that any certificate the client provides for one host would become available to the other hosts using the same server certificate.
+Because of that, when performing cross-domain resumption, the client MUST use the same policy on whether to present said certificate to the server as if it were a new TLS session.
 For instance, if the client would show a certificate choice prompt for every individual domain it connects to, it MUST show that prompt for the new host when performing cross-domain resumption.

 Cross-domain resumption, like other similar mechanisms (e.g. cross-domain HTTP